Away with spiritual envy!

 Humility means accepting who you are.
 It is the foundation of the spiritual life.
 Holiness is not about doing great things for God, as though you were a super hero.
 It’s about surrender to Him, so that He can use you the way He desires, whether it be to do great or small things.
 You can become holy lying in a hospital bed, when the world thinks you are accomplishing nothing.

-Art: Modification of Hope in a Prison of Despair, Evelyn De Morgan, 1887, PD; Modified detail of Allegory of Humility, Johann Michael Rottmayr, 1714, CCA-SA; both Wikimedia Commons.
+Art for this post on spiritual envy: Modification of Hope in a Prison of Despair, Evelyn De Morgan, 1887, PD; Modified detail of Allegory of Humility, Johann Michael Rottmayr, 1714, CCA-SA 3.0 Unported; both Wikimedia Commons.